 In general, all CCR services are kept running 24 hours/day, 365 days/year.
 However, CCR provides no guarantee of uptime for this service.
 CCR does occasionally have maintenance downtimes that require all services be offline.
 There are also times when problems with power or cooling cause our systems to be offline and while we strive to keep this to an absolute minimum, it results in occasional outages.
 If the cloud infrastructure is down off-hours, we will handle it like any other large service at CCR.
 Our system administrators operate an on-call procedure and outages are handled as quickly as possible.
-A virtual machine problem or outage will not be handled off-hours.
+A single virtual machine problem will not be handled off-hours.

 CCR does not backup any instances, data, software, volumes, snapshots or configuration on your instances.
 The users of the cloud are solely responsible for backing up information/data that is important to them.